randsleadershipslack/destalinator/README.md

 - `emoji:read`
 - `users:read`

-After saving, you can copy the OAuth Access Token value from the top of the same screen.
+After saving, you can copy the OAuth Access Tokens value from the top of the same screen.
 It probably starts with `xox`.

 #### `DESTALINATOR_ACTIVATED` (Required)